TheSkyentist/GELATO/README.md

 In addition, an example Jupyter notebook is provided to demonstrate the capabilities of GELATO.
 In order to use this notebook, the jupyter package must be installed as well.

 Installing the Python dependencies is detailed in the Installation portion of this guide.
-LaTeX can be installed folling the instructions [here](https://www.latex-project.org/get/).
+LaTeX can be installed following the instructions [here](https://www.latex-project.org/get/).

 Installation
 -------------